 Have biminis and dodgers been stored inside?
 There's a common misconception that a cover that protects the crew from sunlight and spray will also protect the boat from freezing rain and snow.
 Quite the contrary, biminis and dodgers tend to be ripped apart or, more likely, aged prematurely by the effects of winter weather while doing almost nothing to protect the boat.
 Aluminum support frames are frequently bent by the weight of accumulated snow.
 Biminis and dodgers should be taken home for the winter, cleaned, and, if necessary, re-stitched and repaired.

-With E10 gasoline, special care needs to be taken before storing it for the winter.
-But what if you didn't get around to it before the cold weather came?
+With E10 gasoline, special care needs to be taken before storing it for the winter

-Not replacing a worn-out hose, or using the wrong hose when you do, can lead to problems ranging from a smelly head to a sunken boat.
+Not replacing a worn-out hose, or using the wrong hose can lead to problems ranging from a smelly head to a sunken boat

 - Outriggers stored at a 45-degree angle are prone to bending in ice storms.
 Outriggers should be disassembled or, if that’s not possible, stored vertically.